Watch the Trailer

 When I was a little girl, my Grandfather warned me plastic would choke the earth.
 It set in train a perspective and fear I have carried through my adult life to date, and unfortunately his prediction is coming to pass.
 So please, we call on you, the ones making the decisions on behalf of all of us, to meet the scale of this borderless crisis with the weight of your courage to protect us and the generations to come.
 And to anyone reading this, no matter your background or position, please pray, pray with all your might that the people in the room in Geneva find a way to get a strong Treaty through.

-THE PLASTIC POLLUTION CRISIS IN THE PACIFIC ISLANDS
+THE PLASTIC POLLUTION CRISIS IN THE PACIFIC

 …at a glance